 299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Guidance in the preparation of a project or thesis for the master's degree.
 BUSINESS EDUCATION GENERAL INFORMATION The Department of Business Education, in the School of Business Administration, offers graduate study leading to the Master of Arts degree for teaching service with a concentration in business education.
 It is designed for students in teaching service and is expressly fitted to the needs and interests of each student with special consideration being given to his past college work, his California teaching credentials, and his work experience in teaching and/or industry.
 San Diego State College is particularly well equipped with the most modern office machines and devices, enabling the graduate student to work in excellent business education laboratory surroundings.
 ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin under Admission to the Graduate Division.
 ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, which are described in Part Three of this bulletin.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a concentration defined as follows: A minimum of 18 units in business administration selected from courses listed below as acceptable on master's degree programs in business education of which at least 12 units must be in 200-numbered courses.
+With the consent of the graduate advisor in Business Education certain courses in economics can be used to satisfy this 18 unit requirement.
 Business Administration 207 is recommended.
-(The student must also satisfy the requirements for a California school service credential.)
-The student may choose to write a thesis (Plan A) or a project report, or may elect to take a comprehensive departmental examination in lieu of thesis (Plan B) composed of the following parts: (a) A general section designed to test the student on core information in the business teaching field.

-(b) Two special sections designed to test the student on the two business education subfields set forth on his California teaching credential.
+The student may choose to write a thesis (Plan A) or a project report, or may elect to take a comprehensive departmental examination in lieu of thesis (Plan B) composed of the following parts: (a) A general section designed to test the student on core information in the business teaching field. (b) Two special sections designed to test the student on the two business education subfields set forth on his California teaching credential.
 TEACHING ASSISTANTSHIPS Teaching assistantships in Business Education are available to a limited number of qualified students.
 Application blanks and further information may be obtained from the Dean of the School of Business Administration.
 FACULTY Dean, School of Business Administration: C. W. Lamden, Ph.D.
-Chairman, Department of Business Education: M. L. Crawford, Ed.D.
+Chairman, Department of Business Education: L. A. Pemberton, Ed.D.
 Graduate Advisers: E. C. Archer, M. L. Crawford, E. D. Gibson, L. A. Pemberton Credential Advisers: M. L. Crawford, Evangeline O. LeBarron Professors: M. L. Crawford, Ed.D.; E. D. Gibson, Ed.D.; Lura Lynn Straub, M.C.S.
 Associate Professors: E. C. Archer, Ed.D.; R. G. Langenbach, Ed.D.; L. A. Pemberton, Ed.D.; Evangeline O. LeBarron, B.A., B.S.
 COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN BUSINESS EDUCATION UPPER DIVISION COURSES IN BUSINESS ADMINISTRATION 181.
 Administration and Supervision of Distributive Education (3) 189.
 Scope and Function of Business Education (3) 199.
 Special Study (1-6) Any upper division course acceptable on master's degree programs in the School of Business Administration may be selected with approval of graduate adviser.
 GRADUATE COURSES IN BUSINESS ADMINISTRATION 207.
 Research and Reporting (3) Prerequisite: Business Administration 202A.